inferno-framework/inferno-framework.github.io/docs/writing-tests/test-inputs-outputs.md

 store, a value will be overwritten if multiple tests write to the same output.
 However, each test result stores the input and output values that were present for that particular test.

+## Merging Behavior (Advanced)

+When inputs are defined at multiple levels (e.g., group and test), Inferno merges them.
+The following rules apply:

+- `locked`, `hidden`, and `type` are **not inherited** when merging input definitions between parent and child.
+- Other attributes such as `title`, `description`, `default`, and `optional` **are inherited**.

+This allows different test scopes to override specific input behaviors without affecting others.

+Additionally, when inputs are merged with external configuration, `type` and `options` are also excluded from automatic merging.